leo-joao/leo-joao/README.md

 - 👋 Hey, I'm Léo and I'm a Brazilian.
 - 👀 I have interest in games and technology, also RPG and fantasy.
 - 🌱 I'm currently a mid-level Full Stack PHP Developer.
-But I'm also studying Codeigniter and React.
+But I can also handle with some proficiency Laravel, jQuery, Codeigniter and React.
 - I have great appetite for knowledge and learning, thus I learn easily and can develop my knowledge in programmig languages quickly as I use them.

 <!---